kramit/MSU2024/README.md

 allexamlinks.md - this is all the Microsoft docs pages that the exams could reference (Don't Panic its just to give you an idea)

-Timeline.md - This is what we are going to be doing for the next 7 weeks, you can come back to this to see what is on the agenda

 Case Studies/CaseStudyReadme.md - info for the Case Studies you will be creating and presenting at the end of the course.